Bluetooth Is Named After a Viking King

 Related Glossary Terms

 Wi-Fi Uses the same 2.4 GHz band as Bluetooth.
 Frequency hopping helps avoid interference.
-IP Address Bluetooth uses direct connections and doesn't use IP addresses.
+IP Address Bluetooth links devices directly and normally doesn't involve IP addresses.
 Wi-Fi or cellular is needed for Internet access.
 Encryption Bluetooth exchanges encryption keys during pairing to protect communications.